yuichielectric-enterprise/reading-times-to-azure/README.md

 ```
 This code might look a bit complex for what it does, but Java developers love patterns as much as Rails developers love convention over configuration, so it follows the [Model-view-controller (MVC)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern.
 But no worries!
 The only class you need to edit in the demo is the [BookService.java](src/main/java/com/github/demo/service/BookService.java) class. :smile:

-Check out the brief [Example Demonstration Guide](docs/example-demo-guide.md) in the docs directory.

 ## Prerequisites
 - Install [IntelliJ](https://www.jetbrains.com/idea/) (optional)